Abby Simpson Puckett, flute

 Caitlin Poupard, clarinet

 Dr. Caitlin Poupard is a free-lance clarinetist in the Phoenix metropolitan area.
-Caitlin currently teaches general music history and rock music history courses at South Mountain Community College in Phoenix.
-A native of Pennsylvania, she completed degrees in clarinet performance at Arizona State University, where she was also an ethnomusicology graduate teaching assistant for Dr. Ted Solis.
+Caitlin currently teaches clarinet, general music history, and rock music history at South Mountain Community College in Phoenix.
+A native of Pennsylvania, she completed her Bachelor’s, Master’s, and Doctoral degrees in clarinet performance at Arizona State University, where she was also an ethnomusicology graduate teaching assistant for Dr. Ted Solis.
 Caitlin was one of twelve finalists from around the world in the International Clarinet Association’s Young Artist Competition in 2014.
-She performed as guest soloist with the Scottsdale Baroque Orchestra, and also performed in the Arizona premiere of Eric Mandat’s “Music for Clarinets” alongside Dr. Robert Spring.
+She performed as guest soloist with the Verde Valley Sinfonietta and Scottsdale Baroque Orchestra, and also performed in the Arizona premiere of Eric Mandat’s “Music for Clarinets” alongside Dr. Robert Spring.
 In addition, she has performed in numerous ensembles, including the Phoenix Symphony, the North Valley Symphony Orchestra, the United States Air Force Concert Band, and the Phoenix Children’s Chorus.
 She served as woodwind technician for the ASU Sun Devil Marching Band, including the band’s performance at Super Bowl XLIX.
-She is currently the woodwind technician for Campo Verde High School’s marching band.
-Caitlin teaches clarinet at Campo Verde High School and Highland High School, as well as maintains a private clarinet studio of her own.
-She is an active member of Arizona Musicfest where she serves as coordinator and leader of the Musicfest Quartet, a chamber group dedicated to promoting music within the public-school system.
-Caitlin plays clarinet in the Tempe Symphonic Wind Ensemble.
+She is currently the Woodwind Caption Head for Campo Verde High School’s marching band.
+Caitlin teaches clarinet lessons at Campo Verde High School, as well as maintains a large private clarinet studio of her own.
+She is an active member of Arizona Musicfest where she serves as coordinator and leader of the Musicfest Woodwind Quartet, a chamber group dedicated to promoting music within the public-school system.

 Ryan Lemoine, saxophone